-7.18 Separate electricity and gas meters are installed at strategically important places for energy monitoring.
+7.23 Separate electricity and gas meters are installed at strategically important places for energy monitoring.
 (G)

-To better trace the energy consumption from different parts of the establishment, additional/separate electricity and gas meters are installed, especially in areas with high degrees of energy consumption (e.g. kitchens, heated swimming pools, externally managed businesses, etc.).
-In cases where the establishment has many rooms, separate electricity, and gas meters for different parts of the establishment could be installed.
+To better trace the energy consumption from different parts of the establishment, additional/separate electricity and gas meters are installed, especially in areas with high degrees of energy consumption (e.g. kitchens, heated swimming pools, gym and spa areas, externally managed businesses, etc.).
+In cases where the establishment has many guest rooms, separate electricity, and gas meters for different parts of the establishment could be installed.
 Some establishments have chosen to have separate electricity meters for each room.